-Sump pump repair jobs can come up for a variety of reasons.
-Your sump pump has moving parts, it relies on electricity, and sometimes it might have to work pretty hard over an extended period of time if you have had a lot of rain.
-Whatever the reason, we can handle your sump pump repair situation.
+Sump pump repair jobs can be required for a variety of reasons: Your sump pump has moving parts, it relies on electricity, and sometimes it may have to work pretty hard over an extended period of time if you have had a lot of rain.

-Somewhere in your basement, you have a sump pit.
-This is essentially a hole in your basement floor, the purpose of which is to collect any water that comes into your basement.
+Somewhere in your basement, you probably have what is known as a sump pit.
+A sump pit is essentially a hole in your basement floor that collects water to prevent your basement from flooding.
 The sump pit may be in a location where the water naturally flows to it, or it may receive water from other areas of your basement via a drain system.

-Your sump pump is located either in the sump pit, or over it, depending on what type of pump you have:
+Your sump pump is either located in the sump pit or on top of it depending on what type of pump you have:

 - A submersible sump pump is one that operates inside the sump pit, under the water.
-If your basement has been finished and is used as a livable area, this type may be preferred since it wouldn’t really be noticed as much.
-Sometimes, a sump pump repair on a submersible pump may be more difficult since the pump itself is under water.
-We are very familiar with how to handle this.
+If your basement has been finished and is used as a livable area, this type may be preferred since it is not as noticeable.

-At least that’s the way it is supposed to work; if you are looking for sump pump repair, then obviously something in your system is not doing its job correctly.
-In most cases, sump pump service will solve the problem; occasionally it is more cost effective to replace it.
-We can help you determine which is the best way to go.
+At least that’s the way it is supposed to work.
+If you are looking for sump pump repair, then obviously something in your system is not doing its job correctly.
+In most cases, sump pump service will solve the problem, though it is occasionally more cost-effective to replace the pump entirely.

 There are a few common situations that cause a need for sump pump repair:

-- Motor failure – The motor that does the actual pumping is a mechanical device, and they do wear out over time.
-A good one may last ten years or so.
-If yours is older than that, you may just need a new motor.
+- Motor failure: The motor that does the actual pumping is a mechanical device, and they do wear out over time.
+A good one may last around 10 years, so if yours is older than that, you may just need to replace the motor.

-If you suspect problems with your sump pump, please call us.
+If you suspect problems with your sump pump, contact Virginia Basement today.

-The problem has to be resolved at some point anyway, so you might as well get it fixed before the next big rain.
-We offer sump pump repair in Richmond, Virginia as well as Midlothian, Fredericksburg, Charlottesville, Williamsburg, Ashland.
-The RVA and Central Virginia.
+The problem your sump pump is experiencing cannot wait, so be sure to get it fixed before the next big rain to prevent your basement from flooding.
+We offer sump pump repair in Richmond, Virginia as well as Midlothian, Fredericksburg, Charlottesville, Williamsburg, Ashland, The RVA and Central Virginia.